Jonas-Metzger/multi-agent-markets/Readme.md

 - training separate weights vs training separate prompts seems to be different ways of doing it.
 But promps can be viewed as parameters after all.

+Towards a formalism:

+- define an end-user as a tool-using/subagent-using LLM, but that LLM has to `pay' for each subagent-use, which is charged in proportion to the number of tokens generated to produce the result
+- do some form of discrete search over search procedures (akin to [Archon](https://arxiv.org/abs/2409.15254)) for the `tools' or sub-routines
+- the tool-using super-agent can decide between delegation and self-generation, but the RL objective is risk-aware that self-generation may be less optimal

+What are the right benchmarks to tackle?
+- does any exist that could benefit from it?
+- how does openAI swarm work?
+What is it tested on?